 - Whole class teaching of reading this is a whole class reading activity.
 Comprehension skills and knowledge about the structure and composition of texts are explicitly taught during this time using a range of interactive teaching methods including retelling to a partner, reading the text in character, hot seating and role play, open and closed questions.
 The level of the text should be chosen to challenge the most able readers in the class, but by using additional adults and reading it through, teachers should make it accessible to all.
 Shared reading provides a context for teaching and applying word level skills and cueing strategies at all levels. - Guided Reading- this is the systematic teaching of reading skills and strategies to a group of similar ability children.
 Each group has a weekly guided session lasting 20-30 minutes.
-Each group will be working on targets relevant to their year group. - Individual reading one to one reading with an adult to support their use of different strategies and to respond to comprehension questions. - Independent reading this gives children an opportunity to read a book that reflects their interests. - Story reading this gives the children the opportunity to listen to an adult reading a text that would otherwise be unavailable to them.
+Each group will be working on targets relevant to their year group. - Individual reading one to one reading with an adult to support their use of different strategies and to respond to comprehension questions. - Independent reading this gives children an opportunity to read a book that reflects their interests. - Shared reading this gives the children the opportunity to share a love of books with their peers during our weekly book club. - Story reading this gives the children the opportunity to listen to an adult reading a text that would otherwise be unavailable to them.
 The adult models intonation, fluency and enjoyment, and this fosters enthusiasm and motivation in the children. - PAT reading sessions this gives children the opportunity to develop their confidence with reading by reading to one of our PAT reading dogs.